 Native ad format

-A set of variables that comprise a native ad.
-Variables can be values such as headline, image, call to action, etc. You can select Standard (system-defined) formats or create your own Custom (user-defined) formats.
+Defines the variables that make up a native ad.
+Variables comprise the content that will appear in the ad (such as Headline, Image, and Body Text).
+You can select Standard (system-defined) formats or create your own Custom (user-defined) formats.

 Explains why a line item that was eligible for an ad request didn’t deliver.
 This can help troubleshoot unexpected behavior and assure you that line items are behaving as intended.